Kyn5600/Bestle/README.md

 Both Testing and Bestle programs have a hidden input of "eval", which will print the statistics and confusion matrix, and "exit", which will exit that program, going back to the controller.
 # Future Utilizations
 Possible future utilizations will include various personality types.
 These will be included for a more personal feel and the possibility of importing the AI to a game or something of the like for NPCs.
 ### If you would like to contact me about other possible uses, please email me at kyn5600@gmail.com.
-Commercial uses will not be authorized per licensing.
-If you wish to use Bestle in any format outside of its base program (such as in a game), please contact me as well.
+If you wish to use Bestle in any format outside of its base program (such as in a game), please contact me for co-author acknowledgement.
+Feel free to contact me if you wish to work with me on this.
 Have fun!